Domaine Girard, Malepère

 Vines at Domaine Girard

 Not far from the historic city of Carcassonne, where the rolling countryside of this area is rich in pretty terracotta-roofed villages and beautiful orchards, there are stunning views of the Pyrenees.
 It is here that the slopes and terraces of vines alternate with cereal production and oak woods, in an almost Tuscan landscape.
 The climatic and geological situation (sandstone and limestone outcrops and clay hillsides) in the West has led to planting of Merlot, Cabernets and Malbec, varieties from Aquitaine.
 On the dryer soils the Mediterranean varieties of Grenache, Syrah and Cinsault are grown.
 The region of Malepère has had a VDQS classification for many years but the consistent high quality of the wines resulted in its elevation to full appellation status in recent years.

-The 28 hectare enjoys the cooler climate of an altitude of 450 metres, which provides an ideal temperature for ripening of the grapes – their Pinot Noir ripens particularly well, avoiding the jammyness that often afflicts wines from this region.
-Vine growing has been in the family for several generations with the grapes being sold to the local cooperative.
-More recently Philippe, one of two brothers of the new generation has started to vinify and sell his wine separately.
-Each year that we have visited we’ve been more impressed by the results and this year we’ve shipped his wonderful oak-aged Pinot Noir and the award-winning Merlot/Cabernet.
+The 30 hectare vineyard enjoys the cooler climate of an altitude of 300 to 450 metres, which provides an ideal temperature for ripening of the grapes – their Pinot Noir ripens particularly well, avoiding the jammyness that often afflicts wines from this region.

-Domaine Girard Rouge Tradition 2015
+Domaine Girard Rouge Tradition 2020

-Domaine Girard Pinot Noir Pech Calvel 2015
+Domaine Girard Pinot Noir 2021

 IGP Pays d’Oc